khanson679/khanson679.github.io/resources/latex-tree-drawing/index.md

 Depending on your text editor, de-indenting may only work if the cursor is before the first non-space character.

 Next, select several lines, and do the same thing.
-You might need to make sure the cursor is at the beginning of the first selected line (perhaps with spaces in front).
+You may need to make sure every selected line is completely highlighted, and you many need to place the cursor at the beginning of the first selected line (again, meaning before the first non-space character).
-Sublime is not picky -- it will happily de-indent multiple lines even if the first and last are only partially selected.
+Sublime is not picky about either of these things.

 Now, let's add some brackets.
-Type a left square bracket '['.
+Type a left square bracket (`[`).
 Many editors will automatically insert a matching right bracket immediately after the cursor.
 You can type whatever should go between the brackets, then type a right bracket to move the cursor through it (alternatively, press the right arrow key).